 Some states have laws that require you to give time off to employees.
 Also, state laws might require that you pay employees for some types of time off.

 Flexible working hours

-About 71% of small businesses offer flexible working hours to most of their full-time employees.
+Do you offer flexible working hours to most of your full-time employees?
 Flexible working times let employees work around their personal schedules.
-Employees can more easily set aside time for appointments, family events, and other obligations without missing any work.
+Employees can set aside time for appointments, family events, and other obligations more easily without missing any work.